corsodr/shelf-v0/README.md

-# Today
+## Now
+- review db
-- set up database
+    - tables
-- core features
+    - env variables
+    - when is it used?
+- test auth + db

-## Review
+## Next
-- auth.ts, SignIn, SignOut, page.tsx - compare to docs
+- review how to apply auth as I build
-- @ path
+- review @ path
+- plan work
+- build

+## Notes
+- use auth to protect things